With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year Pap smear.

 Cervical cancer detection and prevention is an important subject.
 Without lessons in female human anatomy, people might be content to know that the cervix is somewhere “down there.”
 Great if you got that much right because there are cervical vertebrae in the neck that are not the focus of this discussion.

 Resembling the tip of a baby bottle nipple turned upside down, the cervix is located several inches beyond the vulva, between the uterus and the vaginal tract.
-In fact, it’s a neck-like opening of the uterus.
+It’s a neck-like opening of the uterus.

 During childbirth, the tiny cervix opening, normally the size of a pinhead, can expand to 4 inches (10 cm).
 The relative seclusion optimizes its location for incubating unexpected problems.
 A gynecologist can tell if there are any cervical concerns as part of a regularly scheduled visit.

-Blame it on bad experiences, modesty, embarrassment, or fear of the unknown; there are women who only visit gynecologists under the most extreme circumstances.
-If you're a female apprehensive about ob-gyn visits, or are a doula, a midwife, yogini, or just curious between ob-gyn visits, it’s now possible to view your own cervix in the privacy of your home without being a contortionist.
+Blame it on bad experiences, modesty, embarrassment, or fear of the unknown; some women only visit gynecologists under the most extreme circumstances.
+If you’re a female apprehensive about ob-gyn visits or are a doula, a midwife, a yogini, or just curious in between your ob-gyn visits, it’s now possible to view your cervix in the privacy of your home without being a contortionist.

 Personal Cervical Cancer Detection